OscarS05/Trello-like-project-api/README.md

 ![Swagger UI Screenshot](./api/utils/docs/assets/docs-swagger-example.png)
 ![Swagger UI Screenshot](./api/utils/docs/assets/docs-swagger-example-2.png)

-## User Testing Flow (via Swagger UI)

-This section guides you through the basic flow to test the API step by step using Swagger UI.
-It assumes no frontend is available, and all actions will be performed through the documented endpoints.

-### 1. Sign Up
-**Endpoint:** `POST /api/v1/users/`
-Create a new user by providing the required fields.
-After registration, a verification email is automatically sent to the registered email address.

-### 2. Email Verification
-This is a required step after sign-up.

-- Copy the token from the email and paste it into the lock icon (top-right in Swagger UI) as a Bearer Token.
-- Then call: `POST /auth/verify-email`

-If you did not receive the email or need to resend it, you can use:
-- `POST /auth/send-verification-email` — to send again.
-- `POST /auth/resend-verification-email` — recommended when integrating with a frontend for safer resend control.

-### 3. Password Recovery (if needed)
-If you forget your password:
-1. Send a verification email to your registered email:
-  `POST /auth/send-verification-email`
-2. Copy the token from the email and verify it:
-  `POST /auth/verify-email-to-recover-password` (use lock icon for Bearer token)
-3. Update your password:
-  `PATCH /auth/password`
-4. Log in again:
-  `POST /auth/login` → You'll receive an accessToken.

-### 4. Authentication & Token Handling
-- Use the accessToken received from `POST /auth/login` in all subsequent endpoints (starting from `/workspaces`).
-- Paste the accessToken in the Swagger UI lock icon.
-- The token is valid for 1 hour.
-After that:
-  - You can log in again, or
-  - Refresh your token using:
-   `POST /auth/refresh-tokens` (uses cookie-stored refreshToken and returns a new accessToken)

-💡 In a frontend application, this token would be passed via the Authorization header using the Bearer scheme.

-### 5. Create Workspace & Project
-1. Create a workspace:
-  `POST /workspaces`
-2. Create a project (required to interact with the system):
-  `POST /workspaces/{workspaceId}/projects`
-  Optionally, set a background image URL.
-3. To update the background after creation:
-  `PATCH /workspaces/{workspaceId}/projects/{projectId}/background`

-  ### Quick Start for Testing the API

-  If you want to test the API quickly, you can skip the steps related to adding members and managing teams.
-These features are entirely optional and depend on how you intend to use the system.
-To get started right away, jump directly to **Step 8** to begin creating lists and cards.
-This allows you to explore the core functionality of the API without additional setup.
-Perfect for quick testing in Swagger UI!

-### 6. Invite Members
-1. Add a member to the workspace:
-  `POST /workspaces/{workspaceId}/members`
-2. Add that member to the project:
-  `POST /workspaces/{workspaceId}/projects/{projectId}/members`

-### 7. Teams (Optional)
-If you'd like to work with teams:
-1. Create a team:
-  `POST /workspaces/{workspaceId}/teams`
-2. Add members to the team:
-  `POST /workspaces/{workspaceId}/teams/{teamId}/members`
-  (Only members already in the workspace can be added to teams or projects.)
-3. Assign a project to the team:
-  `POST /workspaces/{workspaceId}/teams/{teamId}/projects/{projectId}`
-  This will automatically add any missing team members to the project.

-### 8. Create Lists & Cards
-1. Create a list:
-  `POST /workspaces/{workspaceId}/projects/{projectId}/lists`
-2. Create a card within a list:
-  `POST /lists/{listId}/cards`
-  (Cards can represent tasks, goals, or phases — up to the user's definition.)

-### 9. Card Management
-1. Assign members to cards:
-  `POST /cards/{cardId}/members/{projectMemberId}`
-  (Only members of the project can be assigned.)
-2. Create labels (e.g., In Progress, Completed):
-  `POST /projects/{projectId}/cards/{cardId}/labels`
-3. Optionally change label visibility:
-  `PATCH /cards/{cardId}/labels/{labelId}/visibility`
-4. Add attachments (files or images):
-  `POST /cards/{cardId}/attachments`

-### 10. Checklists
-1. Create a checklist inside a card:
-  `POST /cards/{cardId}/checklists`
-2. Duplicate a checklist from another card in the same project:
-  `POST /cards/{cardId}/checklists/{checklistId}/copy`
-3. Add checklist items:
-  `POST /cards/{cardId}/checklists/{checklistId}/checklist-items`
-  (Optionally assign members during creation)
-4. Assign more members to a checklist item:
-  `POST /checklists/{checklistId}/checklist-items/{checklistItemId}/members`
-  (If member already assigned, the response will return an empty array.)

-### 11. Project Overview
-1. Get a full overview of your board:
-  `GET /workspaces/projects/{projectId}/board`
-2. Get detailed information about a specific card:
-  `GET /lists/{listId}/cards/{cardId}/information`

-### Additional Capabilities (Advanced Use Cases)
-The system supports advanced features such as:
-- Transferring ownership of workspaces, projects, or teams.
-- Promoting or demoting member roles.
-- Removing teams from projects with options to keep or remove team members from that project.

 ---

 ## Technologies Used

 - **Node.js** - Backend runtime
 - **Express.js** - Web framework
 - **PostgreSQL** - Database